Checkmk

 1.1.
 Update path

-Updates from Checkmk must always be performed from the last patch release of the source version to the last patch release of the target version.
-An update from 2.4.0p1 to 2.5.0-2026.03.27 therefore follows this path:
+Updates from Checkmk must always be performed from the latest patch release of the source version, to the latest patch release of the target version.
+An update from 2.4.0p1 to 2.5.0-2026.04.16 therefore follows this path:

 Major versions cannot be skipped.
 If you want to update from 2.3.0 to 2.5.0, first perform an Update to version 2.4.0.